 The Predators will have a lot of players vying for a spot on the wing next season.
 Veterans like Mark Jankowski, Michael McCarron, Cole Smith, and Keifer Sherwood will all be fighting for a spot, and that’s not even including young players such as Egor Afanasyev, Luke Evangelista, and Phil Tomasino.
 All these players will be in the mix for the last few wing spots on the roster, and a few very talented players arent going to make the cut.
-Given Nashville’s tendency to let young players develop in the AHL, it’s unlikely that Kemell will get the nod over these more experienced players.
+Given Nashville’s tendency to keep young players in Milwaukee, it’s unlikely that Kemell will get the nod over these more experienced players.
 That being said, Kemell’s performance in the AHL this season has been encouraging, and he has proved that he could adapt to North American ice and excel in a smaller rink.
 His ability to score goals and make plays will undoubtedly catch the attention of Nashville’s coaching staff in training camp and preseason.
 While it’s unlikely he’ll make the roster next season, the future looks bright for this young Finnish star.